Lee-Kangwon/Lee-Kangwon.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate majoring in Mechanical Engineering at [Dongguk University](https://www.dongguk.edu/), Korea, advised by Professor [Soo-Chul Lim](http://irobot.dgu.edu/).
+I recived a Ph.D. majoring in Mechanical Engineering at [Dongguk University](https://www.dongguk.edu/), Korea, advised by Professor [Soo-Chul Lim](http://irobot.dgu.edu/).
-I received Master of Science degree from the same university.
+I received bachelor's degree and master of science degree from the same university.

 My research interests lie in **Robotics**, **Robot Learning**, **Reinforcement Learning**, and **Human Robot Interaction**.
 My research goal is to develop a robotic system capable of performing complex and diverse tasks akin to humans, while remaining robust to changes in the surrounding environment.